 Harness Wealth

-Much like Zoe Financial, Harness Wealth makes available to its clients the trusted community of fiduciary, fee-based financial advisors.
-The firm connects clients to its pool of fiduciary financial advisors.
-This network consists of a range of professionals, including Certified Public Accountants (CPAs), Certified Financial Planners (CFPs), Chartered Financial Analysts (CFAs), and tax attorneys.
-Most importantly, Harness Wealth never charges clients for connecting them to this network.
+Similar to Zoe Financial, Harness Wealth connects clients with a vetted network of fiduciary, fee-based financial advisors.
+This network includes professionals such as Certified Public Accountants (CPAs), Certified Financial Planners (CFPs), Chartered Financial Analysts (CFAs), and tax attorneys.
+Importantly, Harness Wealth does not charge clients for access to this advisory network, maintaining a client-focused, no-cost introduction model.

 Facet Wealth

-Facet Wealth has a membership-based pricing model that makes comprehensive financial planning more accessible and predictable in cost.
-The company charges an annual fee ranging from $2,000 to $6,000, structured to cover all-inclusive financial services instead of per transaction or consultation.
-This pricing strategy undoubtedly offers clients a more suitable way to manage their financial planning budgets.
+Facet Wealth offers a membership-based pricing model that makes comprehensive financial planning more accessible and predictable.
+Instead of charging per transaction or consultation, the firm applies an all-inclusive annual fee ranging from $2,000 to $6,000.
+This flat-fee structure provides clients with a straightforward way to manage their financial planning budget without unexpected costs.

-The company further sweetens the deal by offering free tax-loss harvesting to all customers’ taxable accounts.
-Tax-loss harvesting involves selling securities at a loss and replacing them with similar ones to offset taxes on both gains and income.
-This service includes optimizing tax liabilities so the client gets greater investment returns and thus possibly achieves higher overall growth in the investments over time.
+The company further enhances its offering by providing free tax-loss harvesting for all taxable accounts.
+This strategy involves selling securities at a loss and replacing them with similar investments to offset taxes on capital gains and income.
+By reducing tax liabilities, clients can potentially boost their after-tax returns, leading to stronger long-term investment growth.

-When selecting a wealth advisor, it’s crucial to consider specific services that align with your financial goals.
-Ensure that any potential advisors not only offer but also specialize in areas most pertinent to your needs, such as tax planning, estate planning, or specialized investment strategies.
-This approach will help you secure an advisor who can effectively cater to your unique financial landscape.
+When choosing a wealth advisor, it’s essential to focus on the services that align with your individual financial goals.
+Make sure potential advisors not only provide but also specialize in areas critical to your needs—whether that’s tax planning, estate structuring, or custom investment strategies.
+This ensures you find an advisor equipped to navigate your specific financial landscape with precision and care.

 What to look for when interviewing wealth advisors?